 How brave are you at work?
 Leadercast, The Brave Ones, really challenged everyone to raise the bar on how we define bravery.
 Think about the times you’ve been brave – when you took courageous action.
 It may have been pursuing a new idea, being a leader for positive change or confronting someone who was compromising the values of your organization.
-Doing these things with courage and excellence requires a high degree of integrity, one of our 7 Pillars of Faith and Work.
+Doing these things with courage and excellence requires a high degree of integrity.

 Rudy Giuliani shared words of wisdom that are really sticking with me.
 He shared something he learned as a young lawyer – “for every one hour in court, put in four hours of preparation.”
 What he discovered is that the more you prepare, the more situations you will anticipate.
 And the more you anticipate, the more likely you’ll have an answer for the things you didn’t anticipate.
 He applied this philosophy to his role as Mayor of New York, so when the tragic events of 9/11 hit, Giuliani was prepared to take immediate action to help the city recover.